Thank you for reading our post, please rate this article at the end.

 3) RV Maintenance

-Staying at the top of your maintenance game on your RV is key for extending its gas mileage.
+Staying on top of your RV’s maintenance is key to extending its gas mileage.
 Changing your oil, replacing the spark plugs, and generally keeping your RV in top shape are sure ways to increase fuel usage.

 In fact, without adequate engine fluids and maintenance, using any of the ways listed will lead to decreased fuel efficiency.